Rustic Canyon Golf Course

 Holes to Note

-3rd hole, 320 yards; In the 3rd, 7th, and 12th holes, Rustic Canyon distinguishes itself from another public course (Bethpage Black) ADD LINK with three sub-350 yard holes of genuine merit.
+Third hole, 320 yards; In the 3rd, 7th, and 12th holes, Rustic Canyon distinguishes itself from another public course (Bethpage Black) with three sub-350 yard holes of genuine merit.
 Golfers will debate which of the three they prefer.